leanorange/static-website-on-aws-s3/README.md

 ### 4. uploaded index.html and accessed the website

-i uploaded my `index.html` file to the bucket and opened the bucket website endpoint url in the browser. the static website loaded successfully.
+i uploaded my `index.html` file to the bucket and opened the bucket website endpoint url in the browser. the static index.html loaded successfully.

 ![bucket website endpoint](architecture/bucket-website-endpoint.png)